Reviewed by Eleese Cunningham, RDN

 Why Eat Fish?

 It's true that not all fish is safe for pregnant women, but avoiding seafood can be detrimental too.
-Pregnant women should aim to eat eight to 12 ounces of safe seafood a week.
-Here's why.
+Pregnant women should aim to eat eight to no more than 12 ounces of safe seafood a week.
+And, here's why.

 Food aversions may narrow your diet.
 Expectant mothers should eat a wide variety of healthy foods, but pregnancy may limit your food tolerances.
 Fish is a nutrient-rich food, and expectant mothers should add it to their diets if it appeals to them.